sodadata/soda-core/docs/documentation/scan.md

   | Creating tables/demodata.yml ...
   | Next run 'soda scan warehouse.yml tables/demodata.yml' to calculate measurements and run tests
 ```
-In the above example, Soda SQL created a Scan YAML file named `demodata.yml` and put it in the `/tables` directory.
+In the above example, Soda SQL created a scan YAML file named `demodata.yml` and put it in the `/tables` directory.

-If you decide to create your own Scan YAML files manually, best practice dictates that you name the YAML file using the same name as the table in your database.
+If you decide to create your own scan YAML files manually, best practice dictates that you name the YAML file using the same name as the table in your database.

-## Anatomy of the Scan YAML file
+## Anatomy of the scan YAML file

-When it creates your Scan YAML file, Soda SQL pre-populates it with the `test` and `metric` configurations it deems useful based on the data in the table it analyzed.
+When it creates your scan YAML file, Soda SQL pre-populates it with the `test` and `metric` configurations it deems useful based on the data in the table it analyzed.
 You can keep those configurations intact and use them to run your scans, or you can adjust or add to them to fine-tune the tests Soda SQL runs on your data.

-The following describes the contents of a Scan YAML file that Soda SQL created and pre-populated.
+The following describes the contents of a scan YAML file that Soda SQL created and pre-populated.

 ![scan-anatomy](../assets/images/scan-anatomy.png){:height="440px" width="440px"}